-2 WADA thanks the NADOs from the following countries for their collaboration: Austria, Canada, Denmark, France, Germany, Ireland, Norway, Spain, Sweden, Switzerland, United Kingdom, and the United States.
+1 WADA thanks the NADOs from the following countries for their collaboration: Austria, Canada, Denmark, France, Germany, Ireland, Norway, Spain, Sweden, Switzerland, United Kingdom, and the United States.

 Given the different situations and phases of the pandemic specific to each country, it is difficult to establish one overarching set of guidelines.
-In fact, some countries are applying restrictions in a more targeted manner to areas and communities where higher levels of infection are reported and avoiding countrywide lockdowns Therefore, the following recommendations aim to offer general guidance for ADOs as they consider resuming or adjusting their testing programs.
-In doing so, everyone's priority should be the same; namely: ensuring the health and safety of athletes as well as SCP, whilst maintaining the integrity of the sample collection process by ensuring that all procedures are in compliance with the International Standard for Testing and Investigations (ISTI).
+Therefore, the following recommendations aim to offer general guidance for ADOs as they adjust their testing programs.
+In doing so, everyone's priority should be the same; namely: ensuring the health and safety of athletes as well as Sample Collection Personnel, while maintaining the integrity of the sample collection process by ensuring that all procedures are in compliance with the International Standard for Testing and Investigations (ISTI).

-It is important to note that, as vaccines become available and distributed, the safeguards and measures outlined in this document should continue until national/local guidance suggests that additional protections are no longer required.
+The safeguards and measures outlined in this document should continue until national/local guidance suggests that additional protections are no longer required.